szymonmichalski/starid-1/readme.md

 *rules based star identification*

-cpp for unique deterministic identification of triangular structures from tens of thousands of stars and millions of star pairs across the sky.
+cpp for unique deterministic identification of triangular structure in tens of thousands of stars and millions of star pairs across the sky.

 *stars*